auth0/docs/articles/extensions/bitbucket-deploy.md

 #### Set Rule Order

-To avoid conflicts, you are cannot set multiple Rules of the same order.
+To avoid conflicts, you cannot set multiple Rules of the same order.
 However, you can create a JSON file for each rule, and within each file, assign a value for `order`.
-We suggest using number values that allow for reordering with less risk for conflict.
+We suggest using number values that allow for reordering with less risk of conflict.
 For example, assign a value of `10` to the first Rule and `20` to the second Rule, rather than using values of `1` and `2`, respectively).

 ### Deploy Rules Configs